udexon/udexon.github.io/dmeta/redirect.md

 # Setting Up DMeta Server
 ## Part II Redirecting Web Browser to DMeta Server

 - _Part I of setting up DMeta Server consists of downloading dmeta.tgz source file and installing them to a Linux webserver directory __on your own mobile phone OR desktop computer__.
-This will be given elsewhere as most experienced programmers do not need a tutorial for this part._
+This will be explained elsewhere as most experienced programmers do not need a tutorial for this part._

 - _Running DMeta Server __on your own mobile phone OR desktop computer__ is the most crucial step to __build OUR OWN Decentralised Metaverse__, hence the name DMeta._